logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/importing-test-results-from-taresult-files/local-test-results/_index.md

     3. Click **Select**.

-        **Note:** When identical test results are imported, the duplicate ones will be ignore during import operations.
+{{<note>}} When identical test results are imported, the duplicate ones will be ignore during import operations.

         A notification message dialog box appears to inform that the import is successful.